Icinga/icinga2/doc/8-migration.md

 * validation NOT ok: child process terminates, parent process continues with old configuration state (this is ESSENTIAL for the [cluster config synchronisation](#cluster-zone-config-sync))
-* validation ok: child process signals parent process to terminate and save its current state (all events til now) into the icinga2 state file
+* validation ok: child process signals parent process to terminate and save its current state (all events until now) into the icinga2 state file
 * parent process shuts down writing icinga2.state file
 * child process waits for parent process gone, reads the icinga2 state file and synchronizes all historical and status data
 * child becomes the new session leader